robertsamples/meltcalc/README.md

 `.output`; `pnpm preview` runs the built server. `pnpm lint` is Biome; formatting is Prettier via `pnpm format`.

-You can also open an issue with the information for a hotend or material you wish to add (see raw data that is needed
+You can also open an issue on github with the information for a hotend or material you wish to add (see raw data that is needed in the CSV files in ./data.

 ## Layout